 When Visitors Are Perceived as Invaders

-Bringing Front-Line Customer Service On Board
+Bringing Front-line Staff On Board

 Partner with business owners and management teams to execute customer service training programs that emphasize the important role these employees play in representing your city.
-Educate them on the resources available to them and your visitors, like your welcome center, visitor guides, website, and social media channels.
+Educate them on the resources available to them and your visitors like your welcome center, visitor guides, website, and social media channels.
 Make sure you communicate with them regularly about the direct impact they have on the local economy, and thank them for everything they do to represent your destination’s brand.